watadarkstar/Front-end-Developer-Interview-Questions/questions/javascript-questions.md

   * What needs to be changed to properly make it an IIFE?
 * What's the difference between a variable that is: `null`, `undefined` or undeclared?
   * How would you go about checking for any of these states?
-* What is a closure, and how/why would you use one?
 * Can you describe the main difference between a `forEach` loop and a `.map()` loop and why you would pick one versus the other?
 * What's a typical use case for anonymous functions?
 * How do you organize your code? (module pattern, classical inheritance?)